PDIS/transcript/2022-10-21-BBC-HARDTalk.md

 # 2022-10-21 BBC HARDTalk

 ### Zeinab Badawi:
-This is BBC News.
-We will have the headlines and all the main news for you after HARDtalk.

-Welcome to this special edition of HARDtalk with me, Zeinab Badawi from the Taiwanese capital, Taipei.

-People here in Taiwan, which is self-governed, live under a constant threat from China, which lies about 160km across the waters.
+Welcome to this special edition of "HARDtalk" with me, Zeinab Badawi, from the Taiwanese capital, Taipei.
+People here in Taiwan which is self-governed live under a constant threat from China which lies about 160 kilometers across the waters.

-Beijing claims Taiwan as part of its territory and in the past few months has carried out hundreds of military sorties near Taiwan, leading to speculation that it is preparing for an invasion.
-Taiwan has also been subjected to cyber attacks from China.
+Beijing claims Taiwan is part of its territory and in the past few months has carried out hundreds of military sources near Taiwan leading to speculation that it is preparing for an invasion.
+Taiwan has also been subjected to cyberattacks from China.
 My guest is the Taiwanese digital minister, Audrey Tang.
 Can Taiwan really forge its own path?

 Minister Audrey Tang in Taipei, welcome to HARDtalk.

 ### Audrey Tang:
 Thank you.
 Really happy to be here.

 ### Zeinab Badawi:
-President Xi of China reiterated at the recent Chinese Communist Party Congress that China wants to strive for the prospect of peaceful unification with Taiwan, but that he will never promise to give up the option to use force.
+President Xi of China reiterated at the recent Chinese Communist Party Congress that "China wants to strive for the prospect of peaceful unification with Taiwan," but that he will "never promise to give up the option to use force."

 Just sum up briefly the mood for us, the reaction to that possibly new threat.